sweenejp/mnca-message-board-template/posts/the-covid-19-mrna-vaccines.md

 [Take a moment to post on this Padlet about something you learned from this post.](https://padlet.com/MNCA/wjlmsbqlbc4pa5ap) What questions do you still have about the vaccines?
 What did you find interesting or confusing?
 I hope you found this post interesting all on its own.
 But if you'd like a little extra motivation, I will grant you extra credit by posting to the Padlet.
 (If you'd rather send me a [WebMail](https://www.connexus.com/webmail?hideHeader=true/#/composemessage?idWebuser=2786770) than post on the Padlet, you can do that as well.)

-I hope you have a wonderful and safe summer.
+I hope you enjoyed Biology class this year.
+I hope you feel a little more informed and ready to bash false misconceptions when you come across them.
+And I hope you have a wonderful and safe summer.

+\- Mr. Sweeney